Professor in Cultural Studies and Art Therapy

-Head of Postgraduate Research Studies, Scholarship & Research Strategy Co-ordinator, College of Health & Social Care.
+Head of Postgraduate Research Studies, Scholarship and Research Strategy Co-ordinator, College of Health and Social Care.

-Research Development Lead, College of Health & Social Care Research Centre.
+Research Development Lead, College of Health and Social Care Research Centre.

-Co-Research Director – College of Health & Social Care Research Centre.
+Co-Research Director – College of Health and Social Care Research Centre.

 I am a supervisor at MA and PhD levels.
 I supervise academic work in the following broad areas:

 - Representations of illness (including some work in the area of 'visual culture');